dpc10ster/RJafrocBook/docs/03-froc-data-format.md

 * Details on the FROC paradigm are in my book.

 ## Introduction
+* See my book @RN2680 for full details.
-* In the Free-response Receiver Operating Characteristic (FROC) paradigm the observer searches each case for signs of **localized disease** and marks and rates localized regions that are sufficiently suspicious for disease presence.
+* In the Free-response Receiver Operating Characteristic (FROC) paradigm [@RN761] the observer searches each case for signs of **localized disease** and marks and rates localized regions that are sufficiently suspicious for disease presence.
 * FROC data consists of **mark-rating pairs**, where each mark is a localized-region that was considered sufficiently suspicious for presence of a localized lesion and the rating is the corresponding confidence level.
 * By adopting a proximity criterion, each mark is classified by the investigator as a lesion localization (`LL`) - if it is close to a real lesion - or a non-lesion localization (`NL`) otherwise.
 * The observer assigns a rating to each region.
 The rating, as in the ROC paradigm, can be an integer or quasi-continuous (e.g., 0 – 100), or a floating point value, as long as higher numbers represent greater confidence in presence of a lesion at the indicated region.